 Sigulanti Village is a village in the district of Sianjur Mulamula, Samosir, famous as the first settlement of Batak.
 It is in a beautiful flat valley at the foot of Mount Pusuk Buhit.
 To see it on the map, click here.

-According to the legend, Si Raja Batak (King Batak, the first man of the land) opened the first settlement on Sigulanti Village (Sianjur Mulamula).
+Sigulanti Village is the original settlement of Si Raja Batak (King Batak, the first man of the land) according to the legend.
 He and his wife Siboru Deak Parujar breed and grow to what Batak are today from this place.
 See also History of Batak.

 A historic place, Sigulanti is also home to the Toba Caldera Geopark Information Center.
 It provides comprehensive details of the caldera history and the key geological assets this geopark has in treasure.
 This village is a must visit if you are on Samosir.